 - 1. No stallions over one year of age may be shown. - 2.
 Horse/Pony may be owned, leased, or managed.
-Refer to page 3 for definitions of "owned" and "managed". - 3.
+Refer to page 2 for definitions of "owned" and "managed". - 3.
 No exhibitor may exhibit more than 2 horse/pony project animals.
-(Only one may be managerial). - 4.
-Members of the same family may use the same horse/pony, but the shared project animal may not compete against itself in the pleasure and trail classes.

-- 5. Ponies can only be shown in the pony classes.
+(Only one may be managerial). - Members of the same family may use the same horse/pony, but the shared project animal may not compete against itself in the pleasure and trail classes. - 5.
+Ponies can only be shown in the pony classes.
 Pony is 56" and under. - 6.
 Miniatures: We recognize that miniatures are a horse breed, but for safety reasons they must enter pony classes in this show. - 7.
-Horseless Horse exhibitors may only enter Horseless Horse Showmanship and Walk/Trot Horsemanship and Equitation classes. - Exhibitors who sign up for Walk/Trot classes may not enter any horse or pony in any canter classes.
+Exhibitors who sign up for Walk/Trot classes may not enter any horse or pony in any canter classes.
 This class may not be used by an experienced rider to show an inexperienced horse.